animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 ## MetaMask

 MetaMask is a browser extension wallet that runs in your browser (Chrome, Firefox, Opera, or Brave Browser).
 It is easy to use and convenient for testing, as it is able to connect to a variety of Ethereum nodes and test blockchains.
 MetaMask is a web-based wallet.
 Eventually we are going to use MetaMask to deploy and call our contracts (in week 7), it is our gateway to the Ethereum network.
-For now however, we are setting up a wallet.
+For now however, we are just setting up a wallet.

 > During the setup you will be presented with a "Secret Backup Phrase".
 This phrase consists of twelve words and allows you to recover your account when you lost your password or want to use the same account on a different computer.
 Your secret backup phrase makes it easy to back up and restore your account.
 Be sure to write it down and store it in a secure place.
 If your backup phrase gets compromised your account is compromised forever, no way back.